High-Performance Generation of Constrained Inputs: Introduction

 \section{Introduction}

-To systematically produce valid test inputs for a program, one must specify their \emph{language}.
+To systematically produce valid test inputs for a program, one must specify its \emph{language}.
 A common specification formalism for such input languages is a \emph{context-free grammar} (CFG).
-Context-free grammars, or, in the context of the paper, simply \emph{grammars}, are a well-studied, widely used, and widely taught formalism for specifying the syntax of structured text.
+Context-free grammars (hereon simply \emph{grammars}) are a well-studied, widely used, and widely taught formalism for specifying the syntax of structured text.
 Numerous automated techniques are available for turning grammars into input \emph{parsers} that decompose inputs according to the grammar, as well as turning grammars into \emph{producers} that generate conformant inputs.
 All these make grammars an appealing choice for several tasks in computer science and software engineering.

-As an example, \Cref{fig:csv-snippet} shows a grammar for CSV (comma-separated values\footnote{We see that the values are actually separated by semicolons, as is common in some European countries.}) files, a common data format.
-This grammar can be easily used for \emph{parsing}, but can it also \emph{produce} valid CSV files?
-Actually, no: the grammar does not ensure that all records (lines) have the same number of fields, thus \emph{producing} from this grammar will yield invalid CSV files.
+As an example, \cref{fig:csv-snippet} shows a grammar for CSV (comma-separated values\footnote{We directly use the grammar from \fandango{}~\cite{zamudio2025fandango}, where the authors chose to use a CSV format separated by semicolons.}) files, a common data format.
+This grammar can be easily used for parsing, but can it also produce valid CSV files?
+Actually, no: the grammar does not ensure that all records (lines) have the same number of fields, thus na\"ively producing from this grammar will yield invalid CSV files.

 Indeed, the downside of grammars is that they specify \emph{syntax} only.
-Yet, many programming languages and data formats have intricate \emph{semantic} properties that cannot be captured by syntax alone---in our case, the property that all CSV records must have the same number of fields.
-While disregarding semantics is acceptable for \emph{parsing} inputs (e.g. by checking semantic properties after parsing), it is problematic for \emph{producing} inputs, as many syntactically valid inputs may be semantically invalid.
-Typical examples for such properties include \begin{enumerate*}[label=(\arabic*)] \item \emph{XML documents,} where the identifiers of opening tags must match closing tags; \item basic properties of \emph{programming languages,} such as identifiers having to be declared before their use; or \item \emph{binary data formats,} which frequently come with checksums and length encodings. \end{enumerate*} Consequently, grammars alone are insufficient to produce valid inputs for such languages.
+Yet, many programming languages and data formats have intricate \emph{semantics} that cannot be captured by syntax alone either ergonomically or at all---in our case, the property that all CSV records must have the same number of fields.
+While disregarding semantics is acceptable for parsing inputs, as one can simply check the semantics afterward, it is problematic for producing inputs, as many syntactically valid inputs may be semantically invalid.
+Typical examples for such properties include \begin{enumerate*}[label=(\arabic*)] \item XML documents, where the identifiers of opening tags must match closing tags; \item basic properties of programming languages, such as identifiers having to be declared before their use; or \item binary data formats, which frequently come with checksums and length encodings. \end{enumerate*} Consequently, grammars alone are insufficient to produce valid inputs for such languages.